 - 2. Secured Substitute:

 - Certified teacher

 - Retired teacher

 - Substitute teacher with at least three years consecutive experience with APS Substitute Services, good work history, and no unacceptable performance reports.

-- 3. Auto Assigned Secured Substitutes who have remained in the same position since 2004 will remain at the 2004/2005 pay scale as long as they remain in the same position at the same school site.

 The pay rates above are subject to the availability of funds.
 APS reserves the right to change these rates without notice.